Senior Dating Safety Tips

 If you decide to meet in person:

-- Choose a public place like a café, library, or park.
+- Choose a public place, such as a cafรฉ, library, or park.
 Avoid private homes or remote locations.

 7. Protect Your Financial Security